phfaust/Flappy-Bird-StarWarsVersion/README.md

 **Executable file**: FlappyWars

 In order to execute the game, download all files into one folder.
 Open the folder in a command prompt/terminal and run the executable (input "FlappyWars" for windows, "./FlappyWars" for mac/linux).

+**Notes**

+* Game only ends when the player goes too high or too low
+* When player gets damaged, it doesn't end the game.
+It simply shows player is damaged.
+* Player can be damaged an infinite number of times
+* After a game over, the game simply closes.
+In order to play again, the player must simply rerun the game.